Why Should I Care About Social Inequality?

-Classical sociologists were very much pre-occupied with questions about the basic structure and function of society and how this all relates to the process of social change.
-We begin with this work to lay a foundation for inquiry that seeks to better understand how issues of social inequality are important to understanding the world around us.
+It might strike you as odd that classical sociologists were very much preoccupied with questions about social inequality, which led them to question the very basic structures and functions of society and how these things all relate to the process of social change.
+We begin with this work to lay a foundation for inquiry that seeks to better understand how issues of social inequality and equity issues are important to understanding the world around us.

 • alienated from the objects/products they produce